-Join Will Kemp for an in-depth discussion in this video Cafes, bars, and restaurant scenes: A single figure, part of Foundations of Drawing: Urban Sketching.
+Join Will Kemp for an in-depth discussion in this video Cafes, bars, and restaurant scenes: A single figure, part of Drawing Foundations: Urban Sketching.

 (piano music) - Now what I would want to do is introduce movement of real life and energy.
 And this comes from adding different elements of street furniture, but also adding figures.
 And when we add figures into our sketches, it can bring them to life.
 We've got that foundation of the buildings behind us, we can add a few little elements of street furniture, and then a little blast of energy from a figure, and your drawings will really come together.

 Often, you're trying to capture a figure in a really small window of time before the subject moves.
 So, here's a couple of little two minute sketches I did having a coffee in a farm shop, and you can see the underlying straight lines to the figures where I quickly got the gesture and body position in, and then when I was happy with that, I added grey tones to give a sense of the space, and then finally refined the edges with the curves.

 So, we're going to start from a seated lone figure and then work up to some quick sketch techniques to create realistic impressions of moving people, and then how to effectively draw groups.
 This is often a combination I'm looking for where I've got the organic shapes of a figure, and I've also got strong architectural lines in the furniture or the structures that are around the figure.
 And this always helps give you a good contrast, and it also gives you something when you first start your drawing to get the drawing in of the objects that aren't going to move, and then you can spend more time drawing a quicker sketch of the figure when you've got that movement element.